Dimension reduction for integrative survival analysis: Methodology

-Dimension reduction methods for survival analysis have primarily focused on single population analyses, e.g., using sufficient dimension reduction \citep{li1999dimension,li2004dimension} or reduced-rank regression \citep{perperoglou2006reduced,fiocco2005reduced}.
-Specifically, \citet{perperoglou2006reduced} used reduced-rank regression to estimate regression coefficients under the assumption of non-proportional hazards in a single population survival analysis. \citet{fiocco2005reduced} assumed a low-rank decomposition of the regression coefficient matrix under a Cox proportional hazards model for competing risks. \citet{fiocco2005reduced} requires multiple event times measured on each subject in a single population, while we are focused on integrative (i.e., multiple-population) survival analyses.
+Dimension reduction methods for survival analysis have primarily focused on single population analyses, e.g., using sufficient dimension reduction \citep{li1999dimension,li2004dimension} or reduced-rank regression \citep{perperoglou2006reduced,fiocco2005reduced}. \citet{perperoglou2006reduced} used reduced-rank regression to estimate regression coefficients under the assumption of nonproportional hazards in a single population survival analysis. \citet{fiocco2005reduced} assumed a low-rank decomposition of the regression coefficient matrix under a Cox proportional hazards model for competing risks. \citet{fiocco2005reduced} require that multiple event times are measured on each subject from a single population, whereas we are focused on integrative survival analyses.

-The integration of multiple cancer datasets has been of recent interest.
-Many new methods focus on modeling continuous outcomes and the identification of shared nonzero regression coefficients \citep{zhao2015integrative, Huang2017Promoting}.
+Numerous methods exist for the integration of multiple cancer datasets.
+Many of these methods focus on modeling continuous (uncensored) outcomes and the identification of shared nonzero regression coefficients \citep{zhao2015integrative, Huang2017Promoting}.
 Similar approaches for variable selection have been proposed under an accelerated failure time (AFT) model \citep{Liu2014Integrative,zhang2016penalized}.
-For example, \citet{maity2020bayesian} proposed a hierarchical Bayesian AFT model which performs variable selection and connects the multiple datasets through the correlation structure of the prior distributions.
-The extension of these approaches to the Cox model is non-trivial owing to the computational and theoretical challenges of working with the constrained partial likelihood.
-Along these lines, \citet{tang2019fusion} proposed a method for fitting a Cox proportional hazards model when there there exist distinct subgroups among the subjects in a single dataset.
-Their approach assumes that all subgroups have the same baseline hazard function; and assumes that some elements of the regression coefficients are equivalent across subgroups.
-These assumptions are somewhat restrictive, but lead to an optimization problem which can be solved using existing algorithms and software.
+For example, \citet{maity2020bayesian} developed a hierarchical Bayesian AFT model which performs variable selection and borrows information across populations through the correlation structure of the prior distributions.
+Extending these approaches to the Cox model is nontrivial owing to the computational and theoretical challenges of working with the constrained partial likelihood.
+Along these lines, \citet{tang2019fusion} proposed a method for fitting a Cox proportional hazards model when there exist predefined subgroups of subjects in a study.
+Their approach assumes that all subgroups have the same baseline hazard function and assumes that some regression coefficients are equivalent across pairs of subgroups.
+These assumptions are somewhat restrictive, but lead to an optimization problem that can be solved using existing algorithms and software.